 This was a fairly recent project for us that I talked about in this post.
 To sum it up, I put all of our spices in uniform (easily storable) glass containers and labeled them for easy reference.

 I am happy to report that this project worked exceptionally well!
 I love these containers – even if I take a few out for cooking, they’re super simple to reorganize and kind of push together to line up neatly.
-The only issue I’ve seen is really just a laziness issue – I’ve found a couple of spices that I didn’t initially label and haven’t yet, simply because I haven’t taken the time to pull out my Silhouette machine and get it done.
+The only issue I’ve seen is really just a laziness issue – I’ve found a couple of spices that I didn’t initially label and haven’t yet, simply because I haven’t taken the time to pull out my vinyl cutting machine and get it done.
 So, a couple of containers are missing labels.
 Not really an issue since I generally know what’s in them (I have the containers in alphabetical order), just something I need to work on soon.

 Playroom Fabric Bins: 👍🏻